sailfish-team/sailfish/doc/internals.rst

 via a child class of :class:`LBGeometry` (or its specializations :class:`LBGeometry2D`, :class:`LBGeometry3D`).
 This class:

-* specifies domain decomposition into subdomains (:func:`LBGeometry.subdomain`)
+* specifies domain decomposition into subdomains (:func:`LBGeometry.subdomains`)
 * defines options specific to the global simulation geometry
 * provides access to the global domain size via the :attr:`LBGeometry2D.gx`, :attr:`LBGeometry2D.gy`, and :attr:`LBGeometry3D.gz` attributes

-:func:`LBGeometry.subdomain` returns a list of :class:`SubdomainSpec` objects.
+:func:`LBGeometry.subdomains` returns a list of :class:`SubdomainSpec` objects.
 This makes it possible to build a refined, hierarchical grid (to be implemented;
 by increasing node density in some subdomains) and to define a sparse domain (by returning objects covering only a part of the global coordinate system).